JacobCappi/First-Robotics-OpenCV-Code/README.md

 but it is what it is.

-Also, didn't know how to build a proper makefile, so the 'makefile' is a shell script that runs gcc on a lot of different files.
+Also, didn't know how to build a proper makefile, so the 'makefile' is a shell script that runs a gnu compiler on a lot of different files.